Zambian kwacha: History

 At the very beginning, the kwacha was pegged to the pound sterling at a fixed rate of 1.7094 kwacha per 1 pound.
 Yet, after the devaluation of the US dollar on August 15, 1971, Zambia broke all its currency's ties to the British monetary unit, and pegged the kwacha to the American monetary unit.
 These reforms resulted in a reduction of the kwacha's gold standard by 7.8%.
 A few months later, the British Chancellor of the Exchequer Anthony Barber, announced the demise of the Sterling area, and flotation of the sterling pound, causing Zambia to renounce the monetary privileges once enjoyed as a member state.

 Throughout the years, the Zambian currency suffered high inflation, forcing the Bank of Zambia to introduce high value denominations in 2003, including 20,000 bills to facilitate transactions.
 In 2013, a new, redenominated kwacha was introduced.
 The value of Zambian currency dropped following redenomination; the exchange rate was 22 kwacha to one U.S. dollar in April 2021.
 After the 2021 Zambian general election saw a defeat for Edgar Lungu, the currency's depreciation was reversed; as of 27 August 2021 one U.S. dollar was exchanged for about 16 kwacha.
-Since the inauguration of president Hakainde Hichilema in 2021, the kwacha has enjoyed a steady exchange rate hovering around 17 to 19 per one U.S. dollar well into the year 2023, however following the drought, reduced economic activity and up to 15 hours of load-shedding to name a few current issues the economy has stagnated and the kwacha has since depreciated to an all time high of one U.S. dollar per 27 Zambian kwacha.
-By October 2025, the Kwacha had recovered to 22.60 per US Dollar.
+Since the inauguration of president Hakainde Hichilema in 2021, the kwacha has enjoyed a steady exchange rate hovering around 17 to 19 per one U.S. dollar well into the year 2023, however following the drought, reduced economic activity and up to 15 hours of load-shedding to name a few; the economy had stagnated and the kwacha depreciated to an all time high of one U.S. dollar per 27 Zambian kwacha.
+Following the re-election of the UPND government under Hakainde Hichilema in August 2026, the Kwacha has hovered around 17.80 to 19.00 per US Dollar.
+Appreciating value after international and local markets gain confidence from a successful debt restructuring, high copper output and rule of law.